Nephrology Clinic (kidney care)

 Important information for our patients

-• When you come to the clinic, you might need to wait a little while before your doctor or nurse can see you.
-Bring a book, or something to entertain yourself if you do have to wait.
+- When you come to the clinic, you may need to wait before your doctor or nurse can see you.

 The transition process

-To enable a smoother transition process from Perth Children's Hospital (PCH) to Royal Perth Hospital (RPH), we have established two combined clinics a year around the time of transition.
+To enable a smoother transition process from Perth Children's Hospital to Royal Perth Hospital, we have two combined clinics a year - one at PCH and one at RPH.

-One clinic will be held at PCH with your usual team and will be attended by an adult nephrologist – your specialised kidney doctor.
+- One clinic is held at PCH with your usual team and will be attended by your specialised kidney doctor.

-The second clinic will be held at RPH and your paediatric team will attend here with you.
-This will give you an opportunity to familiarize yourself with your new team of doctors and nurses, allow you and your family to ask questions and have an overview of what the adult hospital looks like.
+- The second clinic is at RPH and your paediatric team will attend here with you.
+This allows you to familiarize yourself with your new team of doctors and nurses, ask questions and get an overview of the adult hospital.

 Meet the Nephrology Team